anardelli/jaffa-rpc-library/README.md

   **-Dbootstrap.servers**     - bootstrap servers of Kafka cluster  (optional, only when transport protocol is Kafka)
   **-Drabbit.host**           - RabbitMQ server host (optional, only when transport protocol is RabbitMQ)
   **-Drabbit.port**           - RabbitMQ server port (optional, only when transport protocol is RabbitMQ)
+  **-Dtransport.serializer**  - Serialization provider, for now only 'kryo' is available

 ## Work in progress:
 ### gRPC support